 “No specific feature within an image may be enhanced, obscured, moved, removed, or introduced.
 The grouping of images from different parts of the same gel, or from different gels, fields, or exposures must be made explicit by the arrangement of the figure (i.e., using dividing lines) and in the text of the figure legend.
 Adjustments of brightness, contrast, or color balance are acceptable if they are applied to the whole image and as long as they do not obscure, eliminate, or misrepresent any information present in the original, including backgrounds.
 Without any background information, it is not possible to see exactly how much of the original gel is actually shown.
 Non-linear adjustments (e.g., changes to gamma settings) must be disclosed in the figure legend.”

 All digital images in manuscripts accepted for publication will be scanned using image forensics software for any indication of improper manipulation.
-Cases of questionable or inappropriate image alterations will be referred to the Association’s Subcommittee on Ethical Scientific Publications (ESP).
+Cases of questionable or inappropriate image alterations will be referred to the Association’s Panel on Ethical Scientific Programs (ESP).
 The ESP may request the original data from the authors for comparison to the prepared figures.
 If the authors fail to provide the original data, the acceptance of the manuscript will be revoked.
 Cases of deliberate misrepresentation of data will result in revocation of acceptance, and will be reported to the corresponding author's home institution and/or funding agency as appropriate.